Super Rugby Reformatted (2020/2021)

 In an exciting move NZ Rugby and Rugby Australia also announced a Trans Tasman tournament to be played in May/June following the completion of the two domestic tournaments.

-The tournaments to feature all 10 Super Rugby teams with each Australian team to play each New Zealand team in 25 crossover matches before a Final.
+The tournaments to feature all 10 Super Rugby teams with each Australian team to play each New Zealand team [home or away] in 25 crossover matches before a Final.

 The Final will be played between the top two placed teams on the combined competition table with the team who finished first to host the decider.